wmwolf/MesaScript/README.md

 new inlist and run, creating a chain (maybe a MESA root find of sorts).

 ###Installation
+MesaScript is now available as a gem!
+Assuming you have the `gem` command up and running (you probably do, but if not, check out [RubyGems](https://rubygems.org) to get it up and running).
+Simply run

+    gem install mesa_script

+and you should be good to go.
+You'll be able to include MesaScript in your ruby files with `require mesa_script`, and `inlist2mesascript` will be available to you from the command line to convert your existing inlists to mesascript files.

-Someday, I hope to package this as a gem, but for now, it's staying hosted on Github, which means you need to install it yourself.
-Clone or otherwise download the repository somewhere to your home directory with
+If you want to edit the source or don't want to use rubygems, clone or otherwise download the repository somewhere to your home directory with

     git clone https://github.com/wmwolf/MesaScript.git ~/MesaScript